-2. In moderating the time of it, The rod of the wicked shall not rest long upon the lot of the right-eous, Psalm cxxv.
-3. God limits both measure and time.
+2. In moderating the time of it, 'The rod of the wicked shall not rest long upon the lot of the righteous,' Ps. cxxv.
+3. God limits both measure faint, yet it shall not utterly fail.

 3. He is present in mixing some comfort, and so allaying the bitterness of a cross.